 Your overall health, comfort and safety are important.
 It’s a good idea to ask your healthcare provider the following questions during your initial meeting (consultation):

-Your healthcare provider may ask you to shave the hair from your entire scrotum or groin area the night before or the morning of your procedure.
+Healthcare providers may ask you to shave the hair from your entire scrotum or groin area the night before or the morning of your procedure.

 Don’t use an electric razor on your scrotum.
 You should only use electric razors to shave your facial hair.
-They may cause cuts or irritation on your scrotum.
+They may cause cuts or irritation (razor burn) on your scrotum.
 A single-blade disposable razor is the best choice.

 Advertisement

-A vasectomy reversal may take up to four hours.
-Most vasectomy reversals are outpatient procedures, so you can go home the same day you have your surgery.
+Most vasectomy reversals are outpatient procedures.
+That means you can go home the same day you have your surgery.

 Advertisement